 Ok, let’s talk about how to pentest SSH, As you know it all starts with enumeration we can use some tools to do all the work for us or we can do it manually.

-Some questions to ask before starting enumerating
+Some questions to ask before starting to enumerate

 - Is there any SSH server running?